We have compiled the hardest 10 Triathlons in the European continent in IRONMAN distance

 The departure of the swimming takes place at 4:00 am from a boat in Lake Iseo and the island of Loreto is surrounded until reaching Marone where T1 is.
 Later the triathletes start the 180km of the very hard cycling sector that includes some of the mythical ports of the Giro d'Italia such as Aprica, Mortirolo and Gavia.

 The T2 is located in Ponte di Legno, there the triathletes first make a 25km around the town to finish with a 17km climb crowning first the Passo Tonale and then the Passo Paradisso to end next to Lake Monticello at 2500m altitude.

 - Cycling: 180km (+ slope 4.000m)

 - Running on foot: 42,2 km (+ 1400m of vertical drop)

-Brienz is at an altitude of 567m and the goal of the Swissman is located in Kleine Scheidegg at more than 2000m of altitude, so in the walking segment the triathletes save more than 1400m of positive height difference.
+Brienz is at an altitude of 567m and the goal of the Swissman is located in Kleine Scheidegg at more than 2000m altitude, so in the walking segment the triathletes save more than 1400m of positive elevation.